Yukigeshiki/rocket-webservice-test-rust/README.md

 # rust-rocket-test
-A basic web service template for Rust using the Rocket framework and GCP Cloud Run
+A basic web service template for Rust using the Rocket framework and tested with GCP Cloud Run.

 To deploy to Cloud Run: